 Hand screws for a quick vise

-Old-fashioned hand screws still have a place in the tool kit, for several reasons.
-Here’s one.
+Old-fashioned hand screw wood clamps still have a place in the tool kit, for several reasons.
+Here's one.
 You can make a quick vise for holding boards on edge with a few hand screws and small bar clamps.
 Set the hand screws to about the thickness of your workpiece, clamp them down, and you are set to go.
 You can use the same trick for doors, but clamp the hand screw so it extends past the end of the sawhorse.
 Watch this episode of Stuff We Love to see more amazing woodworking gear you should have in your shop.

 We love these clever plywood clamp extenders for when bar clamps are too short to do the job.
 It sure beats the old trick of joining two bar clamps in the middle.
-If you’ve tried that, you know it never works very well.
-Plus, this has the advantage of putting more pressure all along the edge of the boards rather than just where the end of the clamp is.
+If you've tried that, you know it never works very well.
+Plus, these wood clamps have the advantage of putting more pressure all along the edge of the boards rather than just where the end of the clamp is.

 If you need a clamp that you can operate one-handed, and you don't have a commercial one around, use a caulk gun.
 It grabs only along the edge, but it may do the trick.
 Here are nine more tool hacks you'll use time and time again.

 T-stands have any number of uses in a shop.
 Use them on your workbench, on sawhorses, even on the floor.
 Set projects on them for painting and staining, use them as drying racks when you are finishing trim boards, rest cabinets on them when you are clamping on a face frame, and lay planks on them for gluing and clamping.
 They stack together neatly and don't take up a lot of precious shop space.